 Intent

 It is the intent of the Tennessee Department of Correction (TDOC) to monitor the Contractor’s performance in a continuous and ongoing effort to ensure that all contractual requirements are being fully met in accordance with policy and standards, as may be amended.
-These expectations are based on the specific terms of the Tennessee Code Annotated, the current standards of the American Correctional Association (ACA), the RFP specifications and current TDOC Policies and Procedures.
+These expectations are based on the specific terms of the Tennessee Code Annotated, the current standards of the American Correctional Association (ACA), the RFP specifications, and current TDOC Policies and Procedures.
 Primary responsibility for this monitoring effort will reside with the Clinical Services Division of the TDOC.
 Contract monitors will conduct audits at each facility to assess the adequacy and timeliness of healthcare services.
 Contract monitors will be trained in conducting the audit.
 Audits will systematically assess the Contractor’s performance by means of medical record reviews and direct observations of medical records, logs, manuals, critical incident reports, and other appropriate sources.
 Observed performance will be compared with pre-established performance criteria.
 These criteria and the parameters for measuring the Contractor’s degree of success in achieving them, are the subject of the attached documents.

 Audit Process